Published Sep 3, 2024

 Most colds tend to last about a week, meaning that towards the end, your cold symptoms should lessen and begin to fade.

-If, after a week, your symptoms have worsened, you’ll want to contact your primary care physician for evaluation and treatment.
+If, after a week, your symptoms have worsened, there is little evidence that home remedies will help.
+If this is the case, you’ll want to contact your primary care physician for evaluation and treatment.

 2. Timeframe

 Most colds last for approximately one week.
-While there isn’t an exact way to calculate how long your cold will last, if it’s been between 7–10 days since you first developed the cold symptoms, it’s likely that your cold is running its course.
+While there isn’t an exact way to calculate how long your cold will last, if it’s been between 7–10 days since you first developed the cold symptoms, you may begin to notice signs your body is fighting a cold, such as reduced congestion or improved energy levels.

 Naturally, if your symptoms have only become worse or haven’t lessened after 10 days, you will want to seek further medical attention.